 The healthcare system in Vietnam combines aspects of Eastern and Western medicine.
 The Vietnamese government is currently working to develop a universal healthcare plan which will cover all residents with basic medical care.

 At present, most Vietnamese citizens have to pay for medical services themselves at both private and public hospitals.
-In many cases Vietnamese people opt to use private hospitals as these are better equipped.
+In many cases, Vietnamese people opt to use private hospitals as these are usually better equipped.

 Expats need to take out private health insurance before they travel to Vietnam.
 This will cover them for treatment at private healthcare establishments.

 Expats living in Vietnam will find that the standards of public hospitals generally do not match that of those found in North America or Western Europe.
 Public hospitals in Vietnam are often underfunded and poorly equipped, and doctors and medical staff working at public hospitals will usually only speak Vietnamese.

 The quality and availability of healthcare are especially poor in rural areas, and in some of the most remote parts of the country, healthcare is almost non-existent.

 On the other hand, the standard of private hospitals in Vietnam is excellent.
 Private hospitals located in Hanoi or Ho Chi Minh City are staffed by doctors from the USA, Korea, Japan and France, as well as Vietnamese doctors who have trained overseas.

 Private hospitals tend to cater to the needs of expats better than public hospitals, and they generally do accept international health insurance.

 The cost of visiting specialists such as dentists and dermatologists varies considerably.
 Generally, while prices are still lower than the rates charged in Western countries, specialists who market themselves for the expat population will charge more than those that work with locals.

 Doctors and medical staff at private hospitals in Vietnam often speak English and/or French, which makes life easier for expats.